ErwinValentin/KotlinTodo/README.md

 Coroutines
 ```

-Libraries used in this proyect
+Libraries used in this project
 ```
 'androidx.appcompat:appcompat:1.1.0'
 'androidx.core:core-ktx:1.1.0'